aio-libs/aiohttp/docs/web_reference.rst

    :param float keepalive_timeout: a delay before a TCP connection is
                                    closed after a HTTP request.
 The delay allows for reuse of a TCP connection.

+                                   When deployed behind a reverse proxy
+                                   it's important for this value to be higher than the proxy's timeout.
+To avoid race conditions, we always want the proxy to handle connection closing.

       .. versionadded:: 3.8